byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 Also, you are going to do this each time you want to work with the Symbiflow tools.
 A great way to make this easy to do is to do the following in your Linux home directory: (1) select and copy the above commands, (2) open a text editor and paste them into it, (3) save the with a name such as `sym.sh`.

 In the future any time you want to activate your environment you can then type `source sym.sh` and it will activate the environment and otherwise set things up to run Symbiflow.
 And, if for some reason you want to de-activate the environment later you can do so by typing: `conda deactivate`.

 ### Compile Your Design
 Now you can compile your design by typing `make` inside the directory where your design files and your `Makefile` is.

-Regardless of whether you have any problems at all, please capture all of the compilation output so we can debug it (you will be told how to capture the compilation output below).
+Regardless of whether you have any problems at all, please eventually capture all of the compilation output so we can debug it (you will be told how to capture the compilation output below).

-This whole process (compiling with Symbiflow) is not terribly difficult but there are enough steps that it is easy to get one wrong.
-Also, note that we are maintaining a [work-arounds and answers page](../WorkArounds.md) which may contain things you need to do to get the tools to run.

-Go read the work-arounds page mentioned above right now.
-If your design uses a clock, chances are that your `.xdc` file needs to be modified before Symbiflow will like it.

-As with the testing above, as the tool runs it should be clear if there were errors in compilation by watching the text output.
+### What If It Works?
 If the tool runs successfully, here is what you will see for the last few lines of output:
 ```
 ...
 Writing Implementation FASM: top.fasm